CodeigniterOnFire/Boosted/README.md

 CodeigniterOnFire Boosted
 =======

-Automatically-generated database like django, Automatic json api from models, Automatic Node.js calls from Controlers to support high performance and complex processing.
+Automatically-generated database like django, Automatic json API from models, Automatic Node.js calls from Controllers to support high performance and complex processing.

 ----------
 Database: